7.30am – Breakfast Club

 This assembly is led by our House Captains.
 They deliver the information to the children in their house teams.
 It provides an opportunity for the children to delve deeper into our theme of the week.
 The House Captains also use this time to set house challenges which encourage the children to help their house win the weekly house competition by earning extra points.

 Each class takes a turn to put on a show for their adults.
-Adults are invited in to watch their child take on their role.
+Adults are invited (via Livestorm) to watch their child take on their role.

 Each week the whole school gathers together to celebrate individual and team successes.
-Each class selects a Star of the Week, Phonics (KS1) or TTRockstars star, Star Reader and Maths Star.
-Sporting successes and birthdays are also mentioned.
+Each class selects a Star of the Week, Star Reader and Maths Star.
+Sporting successes and birthdays are also celebrated.
 Children also share home achievements such as sports club awards in this assembly.

 You can view a copy of our Celebration Assembly slides by clicking here.